-- Adoption of SRV for rating income purposes of 15% in 2024 and 10% in 2025. - The requirement for planning for financial sustainability is achieved. - Initiatives expenses (budgeted savings) have been implemented, offset by increased compliance costs and decreased revenues from Council contract with Transport for NSW for road maintenance. - Additional capital expenditure of \$250,000 per year for asset renewals over the term of the LTFP. - IPART NSW had set a rate increase of 2.5% for 2022-23, with no population growth. - Rate peg growth has been forecast at 2.5% per annum. - The known resource requirements of the Workforce Management Plan are included in LTFP. - The maintenance, rehabilitation and new capital expenditure program are based on the requirements in the Asset Management Strategy. - There are no new borrowings. - Only known capital grants have been allowed for in future years.
+- Adoption of SRV for rating income purposes of 15% in 2024 and 10% in 2025. - Initiatives expenses (budgeted savings) have been implemented within the scenario due to the discontinuation of the family day-care service from 2023, offset by increased compliance costs and decreased revenues from Council contract with Transport for NSW for road maintenance. - Additional capital expenditure of \$250,000 per year for asset renewals over the term of the LTFP.
+IPART NSW has set a rate increase of 2.5% for 2022-23, with no population growth factor. - Rate peg growth has been forecast at 2.5% per annum. - The known resource requirements of the Workforce Management Plan are included in LTFP. - The maintenance, rehabilitation and new capital expenditure program are based on the requirements in the Asset Management Strategy. - There are no new borrowings. - Only known capital grants have been allowed for in future years.